 The candidate SACs are 'clearly identifiable' based on the modelling and persistence analyses undertaken by DHI.
 The analytical approach taken by DHI incorporated some of the sub-criteria of the European Commission guidance for identifying sites for marine mobile species (EC, 2007), such as sub-criteria 'Continuous or regular presence of the species (although subject to seasonal variations', 'Good population density (in relation to neighbouring areas)' and some elements of sub-criteria 'Other biological elements that are characteristics, such as very developed social and sexual life'.
 All of the sites have regular presence of harbour porpoise, whilst some show seasonal variation.
-It was not possible to assess the ratio of young to adults because data have not been collected consistently at an appropriate scale.
-The abundance within the candidate SACs can be estimated from existing survey data (Hammond et al., 2013) and thereby Criterion III (a) can be applied directly for the purposes of grading the site.
+It was not candidate to assess the ratio of young to adults because data have not been collected consistently at an appropriate scale.
+The abundance within the candidate SACs can be estimated from existing survey data (Hammond et al, 2013) and thereby Criterion III (a) can be applied directly for the purposes of grading the site.

-The West Wales Marine / Gorllewin Cymru Forol site was identified as being within the top 10% of persistent high density areas for harbour porpoise in UK waters during the summer season, and part of this site (in Cardigan Bay) also identified as important during winter (Heinänen and Skov, 2015).
-It is estimated (based on the SCANS-II survey which took place in July 2005) that the site supports approximately 5222 individuals (95% Confidence Interval: 1419 - 4484) for at least part of the year, as seasonal differences are likely to occur.
-This represents approximately 5.4% of the population within the UK part of the Celtic and Irish Seas MU.
+The Bristol Channel Approaches / Dynesfeydd Môr Hafren site was identified as being within the top 10% of persistent high density areas for harbour porpoise in UK waters for both winter and summer seasons (Heinänen and Skov, 2015).
+However, model confidence in summer was low and did not meet the threshold for inclusion as a summer site.
+It is estimated (based on the SCANS-II survey which took place in July 2005) that the site supports approximately 2,147 individuals (95% Confidence Interval: 810 - 5,693) for at least part of the year, as seasonal differences are likely to occur, and represents approximately 4.7% of the population within the UK part of the Celtic and Irish Seas MU.
 It should be noted that because this estimate is derived from the July 2005 SCANS-II survey it is unlikely to be reflective of abundances in other months, especially during winter, which may be higher or lower than that observed in summer.
 Thus, the estimate is merely indicative of a relative amount and cannot be considered as a specific population number for the site.
-It is not appropriate to assign a site population because of the daily and seasonal movements of the animals.
+It is not appropriate to assign a site population estimate because of the daily and seasonal movements of the animals.